-This Policy covers the Temporary Permission for Pavement Licences under the Business and Planning Act which are scheduled to expire on 30 September 2021.
+This Policy covers the Temporary Permission processes and procedures-for Pavement Licences under the Business and Planning Act 2020 (as amended by the Levelling Up and Regeneration Act 2023) which are scheduled to expire on 30 September 2023.

-This Policy will be reviewed from time to time should changes occur in relevant legislation, the nature of Pavement Café's generally, relevant social distancing measures or as a result of local considerations within the District / Borough.
+This Policy will be reviewed from time to time should changes occur in relevant legislation, the nature of Pavement licencesCafé's generally, relevant social distancing measures (if any are in place), or as a result of local considerations within the District / Borough.